WORKSHOP MATERIALS LIST

 BRUSHES - I only use brushes from Rosemary and Co.
 These are a sampling of the brushes I use, - if you have your own GOOD brushes please don’t feel you have to buy anything new.
 However, once you’ve tried some of these Rosemary brushes, you will love them!
 Really good brushes will make your painting experience so much more fun.

-I have a “brush bundle” with Rosemary and Co. which is a good sampling of my favorites, especially if you add a large soft brush like a series 279 #12.
+I have a “brush bundle” with Rosemary and Co. which is a good sampling of my favorites.

 A recently added series that I like is the Red Dot - a synthetic brush, some brights, angles, and some combers.